 LepMap3 was used to construct the linkage map (Rastas 2017).
 The module ParentCall calls informative parental markers and uses genotype likelihood information from the offspring to impute missing or erroneous parental markers.
 This module was run with default values, except for zLimit=2 to detect markers segregating as sex chromosomes, and with removal of non-informative markers, resulting in 7921 (42849) markers.
 The markers were assigned to linkage groups using SeparateChromosomes2 with informativeMask=2, lodDifference=2 and distortionLod=1, only using maternal informative markers to create robust groups.
 The LOD-limit was estimated empirically by testing a range of LODscores (1-30) and set to 12 resulting in 31 linkage groups.

-To assign all informative markers to linkage groups JoinSingles was run without informative mask, ie using all markers, and lodLimits 10 deemed optimal, resulting in 6188 (23076) markers assigned to linkage groups.
-OrderMarkers was run with 50 iterations for each linkage group to determine the most likely distance between the markers in a maximum likelihood framework and the maps with the highest likelihood was selected for refinement.
-Only male informative markers (informativeMask=1) were included in the ordering of the map, since female informative markers do not contain any information on recombination events and only add noise.
+To assign all informative markers to linkage groups JoinSingles was run without informative mask (ie using all markers), and lodLimits 10 deemed optimal, resulting in 6188 (23076) markers assigned to linkage groups.
+OrderMarkers was run with 50 iterations for each linkage group to determine the most likely distance between the markers in a maximum likelihood framework and the maps with the highest likelihood were selected for refinement.
+Only male informative markers (informativeMask=1) were included in the ordering of the map, since female informative markers do not contain any information on recombination events.
 Additional options used were the Kosambi distance method, minError=0.1 and recombination2=0.
 The 30% end of the linkage groups was assessed and any marker or group of markers more than 10cM from the nearest marker was trimmed.
 The trimmed map was then reevaluated with MarkerOrder with the same settings.
 Uninformative markers at the map ends were manually removed.
 The maps were then reordered again by OrderMarker evaluate order function to obtain the final map distances.
 The maps were thinned so that only one SNP per 200 bp were left (i.e. at least one SNP per radtag).
 Any remaining uninformative markers at the map ends were manually removed after visual inspection.
-To anchor the markers to the preliminary assembly we used the software lepAnchor (Rastas 2020).
+To anchor the markers to the Darwin Tree of Life assembly we used the software lepAnchor (Rastas 2020).
 The workflow wrapper lepanchor_wrapper.sh was used with default settings.

 Genome annotation and whole genome statistics